Categories

 How to Pack Water

 Winter gear is heavy.
-In very cold weather, my total pack weight is between 27–30lbs.
-That’s with a 4-season tent, bear-resistant food container, avalanche gear, food, and water.
-To keep my pack weight down, I carry only enough water required to reach where ever I will be camping, which for an all-day hike is one liter or 32 oz., or sometimes one and a half liters—which admittedly is often a little less than I probably need.
+In very cold weather, my total pack weight is between 26–30lbs.
+That’s with a 4-season tent, bear-resistant food container, avalanche gear, food, water, and other essential gear.
+To keep my pack weight down, I carry only enough water required to reach wherever I will be camping, which for an all-day hike is one liter or 32 oz., or sometimes one and a half liters—which admittedly is often a little less than I would probably prefer.

 When I start hiking, I typically have two Nalgene bottles and a metal flask.